What To Do if High Intensity with Kayla Itsines Seems Too Hard

 If you’re not sure if you’re ready for high-intensity training, Low Impact with Kayla could be a good option to start with, as this will help build your fitness and familiarise you with my style of training.

-Low Impact with Kayla is an eight-week program that makes my training style accessible to ALL women!
+Low Impact with Kayla is a 14-week program that makes my training style accessible to ALL women!
 Low-impact training is a great option to start with before you try a more challenging program such as High Intensity with Kayla.

 Low Impact with Kayla’s easy-to-follow workouts can be completed anywhere, anytime, in under 30 minutes — making them ideal for busy mums or if you’re short on time.
 The workouts are time-based, meaning you can go at YOUR own pace, and are easy on your joints too, so you can feel confident moving your body no matter where you are on your health and fitness journey.

 To find Low Impact with Kayla, choose me as your trainer in the Sweat app and select the first week of the program from the “Manage My Program” section.
 The program is divided into two phases, each with four weeks — the first four weeks will help you to build up a strong foundation that will prepare you for the rest of the program.

 Low Impact with Kayla can help you build your strength and fitness so that you will be more likely to stick with High Intensity with Kayla.

 To help you through those tough weeks of High Intensity with Kayla and if you ever feel like giving up, I’ve put together this list of five common difficulties with High Intensity with Kayla and what you can do to keep going.

 5 things High Intensity with Kayla beginners find hard — and how to tackle them